finopsfoundation/framework/training-certification/finops-certified-practitioner.md

 ## Private Courses

-Practitioners who take public FinOps Certification courses always provide the feedback how valuable meeting and interacting with peers and practitioners is.
-Because of the value of this community interaction provides, we highly recommend that practitioners certify using the self-paced or public courses.
+Practitioners who take public FinOps Certification courses always describe how valuable it is meeting and interacting with peers outside of their organization.
+Because of the value this community interaction provides, we highly recommend that practitioners certify using the self-paced or public courses.
 If you have specific requirements or volume of attendees that would require a private course, please contact us and we'll be happy to connect you with one of our FinOps Certified Training Partners.